ddmler/ddmler.github.io/_posts/2018-07-27-vue-spa-with-laravel-api-part-5.markdown

 `heroku run "php artisan migrate && php artisan db:seed"`

 And that's it you should now be able to visit your heroku app and login.
+In [part 6][part6] we will work a bit on the frontend markup and design.

 [travis]: https://travis-ci.org/
 [heroku]: https://heroku.com/